Critical Lands

 In 2000, the Flathead Lakers brought together private landowners, local land trusts, conservation organizations, counties, tribes, and public agencies to identify, conserve, and restore land critical to maintaining clean water in our watershed.
 These efforts gave rise to the Flathead River to Lake Initiative, a collaborative partnership that works together to conserve critical lands that help sustain our Flathead natural heritage while accommodating smart growth.

-Owen Sowerwine Conservation Easement
+Owen Sowerwine Conservation Completed!

 Bad Rock Canyon Conservation Project Complete